Ali Shirazi

-Ali Shirazi is a senior Iranian cleric who is Supreme Leader Ayatollah Ali Khamenei's representative to the Islamic Revolutionary Guard Corps–Quds Force (IRGC-QF).
+Ali shirazi is a senior Iranian cleric who is Supreme Leader Ayatollah Ali Khamenei's representative to the Islamic Revolutionary Guard Corps–Quds Force (IRGC-QF).
 He holds the clerical ranking of Hojatoleslam, which is the rank below Ayatollah.

 In February 2015, Shirazi said, "We shall not rest until we raise the flag of Islam over the White House."
+On March 2025 he was appointed as head of the Iranian Police Ideological−Political Organization.